WELCOME TO

 document containing a collection of useful facts, pictures and commentary

-and you’ll likely spend many rewarding hours reviewing this unique material
+elsewhere, and you’ll likely spend many rewarding hours reviewing this

 |